Ricardo Cifuentes: Career

 In 1993, he joined the Planning Seremia of the Coquimbo Region as part of the cabinet of Mayor Renán Fuentealba, a position he held until 2000.

 In 2001, he participated in the parliamentary elections as a candidate for Deputy for District No. 7, which groups the communes of Andacollo, La Higuera, La Serena, Paihuano and Vicuñano, but was not elected.

 That same year he was appointed director of the company ESSCO (Health Services Company of the Coquimbo Region), the board of directors was chaired by former mayor Renán Fuentealba Moena.
 He remained in office until 2005, when the company was granted a 30-year concession to Aguas del Valle.

 In 2005, he participated again in the parliamentary elections as a candidate for Deputy for District No. 7, which groups the communes of Andacollo, La Higuera, La Serena, Paihuano and Vicuña, but was not elected.

 In 2006, he was appointed by President Michelle Bachelet as Mayor of the Coquimbo Region between 11 March 2006, and 11 March 2010, the date on which he handed over the position to Sergio Gahona.

-In 2010, he was appointed Vice Chancellor of the Pedro de Valdivia University, La Serena headquarters, until 2013, when he resigned when the establishment was investigated for problems with its accreditation.
+In 2010, he was appointed Vice Chancellor of the Pedro de Valdivia University (UPV), La Serena headquarters, until 2013, when he resigned when the establishment was investigated for problems with its accreditation.

 On 28 January 2014, he was appointed Undersecretary of Regional Development by President-elect Michelle Bachelet.
 He took office on 11 March of that year and resigned in March 2018.

 In September 2018, he was appointed director of National Television of Chile, a position with a duration of eight years.